 The FAS also organises social events for its members, which can be a great way of meeting like-minded people involved in the arts.

 The FAS is a membership organisation and members pay an annual subscription.
-Membership is by application - a downloadable copy of the application can be found here
+Membership is by application – both on-line and downloadable copies of the application can be found here.

 You do not have to be a member to benefit from the activities of the FAS, however the benefits of membership include: